-Find out more Search post-16 GCSE/FSQ mastery specialist programme online or contact your local Maths admin@londonsouthwestmathshub.co.uk MATHSHUBS Benefits - Your students will develop a secure and connected understanding of the maths they are learning - Your students will report increased confidence in using maths - You will develop classroom practices aligned to the principles of teaching for mastery, as exemplified for the post-16 GCSE/FSQ sector - You will, over time, become part of the Maths Hubs LLME Community
+Find out more Search post-16 GCSE/FSQ mastery specialist programme online or contact your local Maths info@londonsouthwestmathshub.co.uk Benefits - Your students will develop a secure and connected understanding of the maths they are learning - Your students will report increased confidence in using maths - You will develop classroom practices aligned to the principles of teaching for mastery, as exemplified for the post-16 GCSE/FSQ sector - You will, over time, become part of the Maths Hubs LLME Community

-ncetm.org.uk | @NCETM

-Specialist Knowledge for Teaching Mathematics (SKTM)

 Early Years Teachers

 Develop mathematical subject knowledge and pedagogy

 What is involved?

 This programme is designed to improve the subject knowledge and pedagogical knowledge for all practitioners teaching and supporting the learning of early maths.
-There are two types of SKTM Early Years pathways: Pathway One: Number Patterns and Structures, and Pathway Two: Pattern, Shape, Space and Measures.
+There are two types of SKTM Early Years pathways: Number, and Spatial Reasoning.
 Each pathway consists of the equivalent of four days, spread out over a minimum of two terms.
-Professional learning and practice development continue throughout, with participants introducing new ideas into their daily practice.
+Professional earning and practice development continue throughout, with participants introducing new ideas into their daily practice.
 Who can take part?